Wulin Square station

 Wulin Square (武林广场 (武林廣場)) is an interchange station between Line 1 and Line 3 of Hangzhou Metro in China.
 It was opened in November 2012, together with the rest of the stations on Line 1.
 It is located at Wulin Square in Gongshu District of Hangzhou.
-The station complex is one of the largest in Hangzhou with a platforms that are wider than regular Hangzhou Metro stations and have provision for a paired cross-platform interchange with Line 3.
+The station complex is one of the largest in Hangzhou with platforms that are wider than regular Hangzhou Metro stations and have provision for a paired cross-platform interchange with Line 3.
 In addition, the station is connected to a large underground mall.

 Station structure

 An opposite direction cross-platform interchange is provided between Line 1 and Line 3.